tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Expiry.md

  For more information, see [Using the Azure Storage Emulator for Development and Testing](/azure/storage/storage-use-emulator).

 ### URI Parameters
+The following additional parameters may be specified on the request URI.

 |Parameter|Description|
 |---------------|-----------------|
 |`timeout`|Optional.
 The `timeout` parameter is expressed in seconds.
 For more information, see [Setting Timeouts for Blob Service Operations](Setting-Timeouts-for-Blob-Service-Operations.md).|